 So, it can be critically important to hire a lawyer after an on the job accident in Florida – especially when you’re looking to recover damages from a third party.
 Insurance companies will try to push you around and say that you’re to blame – we can step in and defend you at every turn.
 The less fault you ultimately share, the more compensation you can walk away with when your case is resolved.

 How Long Do I Have to File a Claim or Lawsuit After a Clearwater Workplace Accident?

 Florida law requires that you notify your employer of your injuries within 30 days of your accident occurring.
 Your claim may be denied if you fail to meet the deadline.

 You have significantly more time to file a claim or lawsuit if you’re also seeking compensation from a negligent third party.
 However, the statute of limitations still imposes a deadline.
-If you don’t take legal action within four years from the date your accident occurred, you could waive your right to compensation.
+If your accident took place on 3/23/2023 or before, you’ll have four years; if it happened after that date, you’ll have two years.

 Contact Our Clearwater Workplace Accident Lawyers to Schedule a Free Consultation

 Don’t delay if you’ve been injured at work.
 At Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers, you’ll find a team of experienced Clearwater workplace accident lawyers dedicated to helping you receive all the compensation you may be owed.

 Get started today by calling our law firm or contacting us online to schedule a free consultation.